Skip to main content

 Click the Export icon to open the Video Export window:

-4. Specify an email address where the video link will be sent.
+4. In the Notify the email below after export finishes field, specify the email address where the secure video download link will be sent*.

-5. Click the Export video button to start the export process.
+5. Click the Start export button to start the export process.
 When the export is ready, you will get an email to the email address you specified above.
 The email looks like this:

 Click the link in the email to download the video.